The Asset Tracing and Recovery Review: Belgium

 Another noteworthy instrument, which entered into force in 2017, is Regulation (EU) No. 655/2014 of 15 May 2014, establishing a European account preservation order (EAPO).
 It provides for a procedure facilitating cross-border debt recovery in civil and commercial matters.
 It applies to situations where the debtor holds a bank account in an EU Member State other than the one or ones where the creditor files the EAPO application or where the creditor is domiciled.
 The order obtained by the creditor in his or her home country will not require a prior recognition or declaration of enforceability to be enforceable in another Member State.

-Many aspects of both Belgian judicial law and Belgian (substantive) civil law are currently subject to a wave of ongoing reforms, but the topics discussed in this chapter do not seem likely to be affected.
+Many aspects of both Belgian judicial law and Belgian (substantive) civil law have been subject to a wave of ongoing reforms, but the topics discussed in this chapter do not seem likely to be affected.
 A new code on civil evidence has been adopted, but this is in many respects a codification of existing case law.
+A proposal of a new code on the law of obligations is currently under revision at the legislature and may be adopted within the next year (but this is dependent on many unpredictable factors).

 1 Hans Van Bavel is a partner and Tobe Inghelbrecht is a senior associate at Stibbe.
 This chapter constitutes an update of the 2015 chapter, to which Bart Volders, Jachin Van Doninck and Karlien Vanderhauwaert (all former attorneys at Stibbe) also contributed.